ksarge/patriotbot/README.md

 # patriotbot

-Reads all messages sent by users in a discord chat and gathers information on the most used words for each user
+Reads all messages sent by users in a discord chat and saves each word used in a database.
+Each user's data will be separate, in order to allow querying of most used words of any specific user.

+Written in JavaScript using Node.js framework and discord.js and sqlite3 modules.